jztan/qt4-doc-mcp-server/README.md

 # Run tests (ensure TMPDIR points to a writable location when sandboxed)
 uv run python -m pytest -q
+# Tests expect the conversion extras (BeautifulSoup/markdownify) to be installed
 ```

 ## How It Works (high‑level)